ruhulmus/spring-boot-tutorial/spring-boot-docker/README.md

 2021-03-16 15:52:34.852  INFO 5297 --- [           main] com.ruhulmus.SpringBootDocker            : Started SpringBootDocker in 4.027 seconds (JVM running for 5.352)
 ```

-Now we can try to check via rest client, Here we used `postman` to test our rest api.
+Now we can try to check our rest api.
+Here we used `postman` as a rest client.
+You can use your preferred one.

 ![view](https://github.com/ruhulmus/spring-boot-tutorial/blob/main/spring-boot-docker/_screenshoot/api-response.png)

-So that means our spring boot application is working fine.
+So that means our spring boot application rest api is working fine with `8089` port.

 ## Docker Configuration :
 We have created `Dockerfile` at the root of the project.